Banked turn: Frictionless banked turn

 As opposed to a vehicle riding along a flat circle, inclined edges add an additional force that keeps the vehicle in its path and prevents a car from being "dragged into" or "pushed out of" the circle (or a railroad wheel from moving sideways so as to nearly rub on the wheel flange).
-This force is the horizontal component of the vehicle's normal force.
+This force is the horizontal component of the vehicle's normal force (N).
 In the absence of friction, the normal force is the only one acting on the vehicle in the direction of the center of the circle.
 Therefore, as per Newton's second law, we can set the horizontal component of the normal force equal to mass multiplied by centripetal acceleration:

 Because there is no motion in the vertical direction, the sum of all vertical forces acting on the system must be zero.
 Therefore, we can set the vertical component of the vehicle's normal force equal to its weight:

 Solving the above equation for the normal force and substituting this value into our previous equation, we get: